United for Change: Deliberative Coalition Formation to Change the Status Quo: Introduction

-In this paper, we aim to provide a plausible model of deliberative processes in self-governed online systems.
+In this paper, we aim to provide a parsimonious model of deliberative processes in self-governed (online) systems.
 We abstract away from the communication mechanisms by means of which deliberation may be concretely implemented, and focus instead on the coalitional effects of deliberation, that is, on how coalitions in support of various proposals may be formed or broken in the face of new suggestions.
 In our model, agents and alternatives are located in a metric space, and there is one distinguished alternative, which we refer to as the {\em status quo}.
 We assume that the number of alternatives is large (possibly infinite), so that the agents cannot be expected to rank the alternatives or even list all alternatives they prefer to the status quo.
-Rather, during the deliberative process, some agents formulate new proposals, and then each agent can decide whether she prefers a given proposal~$p$ to the status quo, i.e., whether $p$ is closer to her location than the status quo alternative; if so, she may join a coalition of users supporting $p$.
-Importantly, such coalitions are dynamic: a user may move to another coalition if she thinks that its proposal is more likely to attract a large number of supporters; or, two coalitions may merge, possibly leaving some members behind.
-We assume that agents are driven by a desire to get behind a winning proposal; thus, they may prefer a larger coalition with a less appealing proposal to a smaller coalition with a more appealing proposal, as long as the former proposal is more attractive to them than the status quo.
-The deliberation succeeds if it identifies a most popular alternative to the status quo.

-This process is democratic in that each agent who is capable of formulating a new proposal is welcome to do so; furthermore, agents who do not have the time or sophistication to work out a proposal can still participate in the deliberation by choosing which coalition to join.
-Also, agents can be assisted by AI-enabled tools, to help them search for a suitable compromise proposal.
+Rather, during the deliberative process, some agents formulate new proposals, and then each agent can decide whether she prefers a given proposal~$p$ to the status quo, i.e., whether $p$ is closer to her location than the status quo alternative; if so, she may join a coalition of agents supporting $p$.
+This process is democratic in that each participant who is capable of formulating a new proposal is welcome to do so; furthermore, participants who do not have the time or sophistication to work out a proposal can still take part in the deliberation by choosing which coalition to join.